JoanneGuandaru/Bike-Sales-Analysis/README.md

 Dashboard Summary

 The Excel dashboard provides an interactive way to explore bike sales by filtering based on region, marital status, and education.
 It incorporates pivot tables and clean, well-organized data, giving a clear view of the factors influencing sales.
-By using this tool, businesses can identify key demographics, tailor their marketing efforts, and make informed decisions to drive bike sales growth.
+By using this information, the business can identify key demographics, tailor their marketing efforts, and make informed decisions to drive bike sales growth.